Does it feel like you’ll never be free from student loans? There IS hope!

-- Most of the time, a personal bankruptcy in BC will last for nine months and will cost $200 per month to a total of $1,800.
+- Most of the time, a personal bankruptcy in BC will last for nine months and cost a total of $2,300 (broken into manageable payments).
 This is also based on your personal circumstance and income.

 - Contrary to many fears, most people keep all of their assets in a personal bankruptcy.

 - Like a Consumer Proposal, only a Licensed Insolvency Trustee can file a personal bankruptcy for you.

-How long have you had your student loans?
+How long have you had your government student loans?

-If it has been seven or more years since you were last a student, either filing a Consumer Proposal or personal bankruptcy in BC will release you from your obligations to repay student loans.
-If you have been a student within seven years, those student debts would continue to be payable, but your other debts would be erased.
+If it has been seven or more years since you were last a student, either filing a Consumer Proposal or personal bankruptcy in BC will release you from your obligations to repay government student loans.
+If you have been a student within seven years, these student debts will survive and continue to be payable, but your other debts (including any private student loans) would be erased.

-A Consumer Proposal or bankruptcy may still be options to deal with student loans if you have been to school in the last seven years…
+A Consumer Proposal or bankruptcy could be beneficial options to deal with student loans even when you have been in school in the last seven years…

-Consumer Proposals and bankruptcy extinguish nearly all debts.
-Many people find that without other debts (like credit cards) that they have been trying to pay on top of their student loans, they are able to pay off student loans faster, and without undue hardship on their family finances.
+Consumer Proposals and bankruptcy extinguish nearly all debts; many people find that without other debts (like credit cards) that they have been trying to pay on top of their student loans, they are able to then pay off student loans faster, and without undue stress on their family’s finances.

-If it has been five or more, but less than seven years since you were last a student and you file a personal bankruptcy, you can make a court application to have your student loan debts released under a special hardship provision.
+- Also, if it has been five or more, but less than seven years since you were last a student and you file a personal bankruptcy or make a Consumer Proposal, you can make a court application to have your student loan debts released under a special hardship provision.

-Even if you are a recent graduate, if you have debt in addition to your student loans, meet with one of our experts in bankruptcy and debt consolidation services to find out what options you have to get out of debt for good.
+Whether you’re a recent graduate with student loans and other debts, or have long been carrying student loans, take time to meet with one of our caring BC experts in bankruptcy and debt consolidation services to find out what options you have to get out of debt for good.

 Enjoy your next class reunion without your student loan debt!
-Meet with Sands & Associates to find out how you can become debt-free – book your free confidential debt consultation in any of our BC offices today.
+Meet with Sands & Associates to find out how you can become debt-free – book your free confidential debt consultation today.